Owen Sound Transportation Company: Cruising the North Channel

-To replace the Michipicoten, the OSTC purchased the S.S.
-Macassa, then under the ownership of the Canada Steamship Lines subsidiary Richelieu and Ontario Navigation Company.
+To replace the Michipicoten, the OSTC purchased the SS Macassa, then under the ownership of the Canada Steamship Lines subsidiary Richelieu and Ontario Navigation Company.
 The Macassa had completed her season on September 30, 1927, operating as a day excursion steamer between Toronto and Hamilton.
-The Macassa was originally part of the Toronto and Hamilton Steamboat Company, along with her sister ship, the S.S.
-Modjeska.
+The Macassa was originally part of the Toronto and Hamilton Steamboat Company, along with her sister ship, the SS Modjeska.
 Over the following winter in Toronto, she was converted for the accommodation of overnight passengers.
-Renamed S.S.
-Manasoo, she departed from Toronto for Owen Sound on April 16, 1928.
+Renamed SS Manasoo, she departed from Toronto for Owen Sound on April 16, 1928.

-The 1928 OSTC schedule for the S.S.
-Manitoulin continued as it had the previous year, while the Manisoo departed Owen Sound on Thursdays at 11:15 p.m. for a run that did not include Mackinac Island.
-After completing her northward voyage at Sault Ste Marie, the Manisoo returned to Owen Sound at 4:30 Tuesday mornings.
+The 1928 OSTC schedule for the SS Manitoulin continued as it had the previous year, while the Manisoo departed Owen Sound on Thursdays at 11:15 PM. for a run that did not include Mackinac Island.
+After completing her northward voyage at Sault Ste Marie, the Manisoo returned to Owen Sound at 4:30 AM Tuesday mornings.

 On September 15, 1928, the Manasoo foundered near Griffith Island in Georgian Bay.
 While fighting a heavy storm, she capsized when her cargo of 116 cattle apparently shifted to one side, overbalancing her.
 The recent addition of increased passenger accommodations on her upper deck is also thought to have contributed to her instability.
 She sank quickly.
 The bodies of her cattle are said to have stocked many a winter larder along the shores that year.
-All five of the survivors drifted for 60 hours in a life raft before being picked up by the CPR's S.S.
-Manitoba.
+All five of the survivors drifted for 60 hours in a life raft before being picked up by the Canadian Pacific Railway's SS Manitoba.
 A classic car was discovered inside the submerged shipwreck in November 2018.